geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/usability-2025.md

 ## Potential Features

-Here are some features present in other garden planning apps that are not currently in GeoGardenClub:
+Ona lists the following features as present in other garden planning apps that are not currently in GeoGardenClub:

 Garden Planning Tools:
 * Visual Garden Designer: Competitors offer drag-and-drop bed layouts and plant spacing